ThalesGroup/air-traffic-control-maslow/SECURITY.md

-Describe here all the security policies in place on this repository to help your contributors to handle security issues efficiently.

 ## Goods practices to follow

 :warning:**You must never store credentials information into source code or config file in a GitHub repository**